Team5924/training-resources/polycord.md

 # polycord

-polycord is urethane belting, usually in a round form factor. it makes for good intakes and conveyors
+polycord is urethane belting, usually in a round form factor. it makes for good intakes and conveyors.

 ## round polycord